frafra/is-osm-uptodate/README.md

 [![Docker Image Size (latest by date)](https://img.shields.io/docker/image-size/frafra/is-osm-uptodate)](https://hub.docker.com/r/frafra/is-osm-uptodate)
 [![pdm-managed](https://img.shields.io/badge/pdm-managed-blueviolet)](https://pdm.fming.dev)

-This application helps you find which nodes have not been edited for a long time.
+This application helps you find which nodes have not been edited for a long time, by using on [Ohsome API](https://api.ohsome.org/) and various softwares and libraries, such as [Leaflet](https://leafletjs.com/), [React](https://reactjs.org), [Python](https://www.python.org/) and others.

 Demo: https://is-osm-uptodate.frafra.eu/